 There are plenty of agencies out there sourcing people and the good news is that SAs can sign up to as many as they like.
 However, long before you worry about getting to a wardrobe fitting or start learning the rules, roles and lingo of a film set, there’s a lot to consider when it comes to signing up to an agency.
 Alongside commission percentages, admin fees, locations, and avoiding the many scams out there, you’ll want to know that the agency you sign up to is actually going to get you work.

-To make things simpler for those just starting out, we’ve checked credits, read the reviews and looked into the ins and outs of agencies to bring you a list of those trusted by the screen industry and SAs alike.
-Here’s the Backstage guide to six agencies every SA should know about.
+To make things simpler for those just starting out, we’ve checked credits, read the reviews and looked into the ins and outs of agencies to bring you a list of those trusted by the screen industry and supporting artists alike.
+Here’s the Backstage guide to six extras agencies every background artists should know about.

 The Breakdown: An industry heavyweight trusted by major screen productions and well-liked by supporting artists, the agency combines small-agency friendliness with the bookings of an industry leader.